 Medicinal Chemistry - PhD Program

-The Department of Medicinal Chemistry is one academic unit within the highly collaborative and interdisciplinary School of Pharmacy.
+The Department of Medicinal Chemistry is an academic unit within the highly collaborative, interdisciplinary School of Pharmacy.
 The Graduate Program in Medicinal Chemistry interfaces with the broader University of Washington research community, and the considerable biotechnology community in Seattle, to lead many aspects of research in the fields of drug metabolism and disposition, drug design and delivery, and disease mechanism.
-Currently the Department of Medicinal Chemistry offers the Ph.D. degree, with no terminal Masters Degree option.
-The general objective of graduate training in medicinal chemistry is to provide students with a solid background in the discipline and an in-depth experience in a specific area of research.
-Research in medicial chemistry encompasses a broad spectrum of activities including studies pursuant to investigations of the interaction of both drugs and toxic substances with biological systems, and the relationship of chemical structure and dynamics to biological effect and function.
+Currently the Department offers the Ph.D. degree, with no terminal Masters Degree option.
+The general objective of graduate training in medicinal chemistry is to provide students with a solid background in the discipline and in-depth experience in a specific area of research.
+Research in medicinal chemistry encompasses a broad spectrum of activities including studies pursuant to investigations of the interaction of both drugs and toxic substances with biological systems, and the relationship of chemical structure and dynamics to biological effect and function.

 Course work requires our graduate students to achieve a level of proficiency in organic, medicinal and physical chemistry, pharmacology, biochemistry, and molecular biology.
 Most course work is completed in the first 2 years of the graduate program.
 The program is quite flexible and easily adaptable to meet individual interests and needs.